Battle of Tamsui: Casualties

-Accounts of the beheadings of French troops

 Commemoration

 The French defeat at Tamsui on 8 October 1884 was widely publicised in China, and had a far greater effect on national morale than the simultaneous French victories in Tonkin during the Kép Campaign (6–10 October 1884).
 A detailed account of the battle by Liu Mingchuan, which absurdly multiplied French casualties, was published in the Peking Gazette in November 1884.
 In this report, Liu claimed that 300 French troops had been killed:

 The Chinese victory is still commemorated in Tamsui.
 Sun Kaihua owed his victory to the intervention of the Chinese sea goddess Mazu, the deified form of the medieval Fujianese shamaness Lin Moniang, revered by the seafaring Chinese and their descendants in Taiwan.
 On receiving Liu Mingchuan's report of the victory, the Guangxu Emperor observed with satisfaction, "The goddess has been kind to my people and kind to myself".
 A wooden commemorative tablet in the Fuyou Temple, a Matsu temple in Tamsui completed in 1796, bears the inscription "Bright Heaven's Blessing" in allusion to the emperor's words.

 Significance

 The French defeat at Tamsui was of considerable political significance.
 China's war party had been placed on the defensive after the loss of China's Fujian fleet in the Battle of Fuzhou on 23 August 1884, but the unexpected Chinese victory at Tamsui six weeks later bolstered the position of the hardliners in the Qing court.
 A court conference convened by the Empress Dowager Cixi on 28 October decided to continue the war against France until the French withdrew their demand for the payment of an indemnity for the Bắc Lệ ambush.
-On 5 November the Qing court offered the French peace terms so extreme that they had no chance whatever of being accepted.
+On 5 November the Qing court offered the French peace terms so extreme that they had no chance whatsoever of being accepted.
 They included demands for the cancellation of the Tientsin Accord, the abandonment by France of its protectorate over Annam and Tonkin, and the continuing occupation of Lào Cai, Cao Bằng and Lạng Sơn by Chinese troops.
 The British foreign secretary Lord Granville, who was seeking to mediate the dispute between France and China, described the Chinese terms as 'those from a victor to the vanquished' and refused to transmit them to the French.
 The intransigence of the Qing court ensured that the Sino-French War would continue for several more months, with increasing losses and expenditure on both sides.